- It is the Right Thing to Do

 1. It is the Right Thing to Do

 Accessible web design is socially responsible and equitable web design.
 It shows that you are committed to providing equal access to web-based information to all people including users with disabilities.
 Improvements in making web sites accessible can help create a work and educational environment that supports all members of the university community and beyond.
 Accessible design demonstrates that you care about providing access to information for those who would otherwise be locked out and lose their opportunity to use the web.

 2. It is The Law

-Effective June 21, 2001 new rules are mandated by Section 508, 1194.22 of the Workforce Investment Act.
+As of June 21, 2001 rules were mandated by Section 508, 1194.22 of the Workforce Investment Act.
 508 is an amendment to the Workforce Rehabilitation Act of 1973.
 The new law applies to all Web sites operated by federal government agencies.
 It requires web pages to comply with accessibility standards.
-Under the new law, Web sites are required to structure their design, content and underlying technologies to be accessible to people with disabilities.
+Under the law, Web sites are required to structure their design, content and underlying technologies to be accessible to people with disabilities.
 Higher education around the world is moving strongly toward accessible design of Web sites.
 Section 508 does not apply directly to the University, but the Federal effort provides a good example of what can be done.

 3. It is University Policy

 The same methods that make your site accessible will make your site more usable for all who visit it.
 Besides the disabled, several populations may not use a graphical browser or may turn graphics off.

 This may be due to hardware limitations such as: